 Robert Lefkowitz is the former Chief Architect of Warby Parker.
-He gave a talk in 2019 where he described how tech debt is often introduced through third-party libraries, rather than just within the code itself.
+He gave a talk in 2019 where he described how project management decisions can impact tech debt.
+For example, design debt is often introduced through third-party libraries, rather than just within the code itself.
 “If you don’t want tech debt, avoid using libraries or frameworks,” Lefkowitz said.
 His example was React.js.
 Designed by Facebook, the library is great for a complicated web and mobile front end used by a billion people.
 But most companies aren’t working at that scale, and so using React.js would slow development.

 To demonstrate how much tech debt external libraries can add, Lefkowitz removed all the dependencies from a sample iOS application, including external libraries such as Alamofire.
 This took the code from 80,000 lines to 35,000 lines.
 Developers could replace the functionality by sourcing to iOS since it already understands HTTP, or recode it from scratch.

 The move resulted in 45,000 fewer lines of code to maintain.
 Even if you’d imported the code, when the owner updates it you’d have to update it in the programs that use it.
 To further quantify the gain, Lefkowitz pointed out that if an application relies on 300 dependencies, and developers update each once a year, then developers will have to rebuild the application nearly every day.
 Taking this into account, it might make more sense to reinvent the wheel unless you’re building projects with at least 5 million lines of code.